vmware-archive/isv-portal/docs/tile-generator.md

 the tile configuration, add the following section at the top level of your tile.yml:

 ```
-service_plan_forms:
-- name: service_plans_1
-  label: Service 1 Plans
-  description: Specify the plans you want Service 1 to offer
-  properties:
+dynamic_service_plans:
 - name: description
   type: string
   description: "Some Description"
   configurable: true
-  - name: license_key1
-    type: string
-    configurable: true
-    description: The license key for this plan
-  - name: num_seats1
+- name: key1
   type: integer
+  description: "Key 1 of type integer"
   configurable: true
-    description: The number of available seats for this license
-    default: 1
-    constraints:
-      min: 1
-      max: 500
+- name: key2
+  type: secret
+  description: "Key 2 of type Password"
+  configurable: true
 ```

 Name and GUID fields will be supplied by default for each plan, but all other fields are optional and customizable.
-Multiple forms are supported.
-The operator-configured plans will be passed to your service broker in JSON format in an environment variable named after your form but in ALL CAPS (in this case `SERVICE_PLANS_1`).
+The operator-configured plans will be passed to your service broker in JSON format in the `DYNAMIC_PLANS` environment variable.

 For an external service broker, use: